Britain's supermarkets wrestle with coronavirus demand conundrum

 But executives believe the drop in demand will be short-lived as people shop for the Easter break and because of the pressure on supplies as everyone eats at home.
 Big supermarkets are budgeting for a 15% to 20% rise in sales volumes during the lockdown, said one source with knowledge of the matter.

-That’s one reason why Britain’s big four - market leader Tesco, Sainsbury’s, Asda and Morrisons - are recruiting tens of thousands of staff.
+That’s one reason why Britain’s big four - market leader Tesco (TSCO.L), Sainsbury’s (SBRY.L), Asda (WMT.N) and Morrisons (MRW.L) - are recruiting tens of thousands of staff.
 The other reason is to cover absenteeism, currently running at 15%-20%, according to industry sources.

 Supermarket online delivery businesses, which accounted for about 8% of the grocery market before the health crisis, are being ramped up to meet some of the extra demand.
 But even if delivery capacity doubled, some 85% of the market would still need to be served by stores.